darien-hirotsu/aws-iaas-demo/README.md

 * I'm using this .gitignore file to keep any Terraform artifacts out of the repository. https://github.com/github/gitignore/blob/master/Terraform.gitignore

 * If you want to change the region you deploy to, that's cool.
 Just make sure to update the AMI ID.
-This is using Ubuntu 18.04 LTS per the blog. https://cloud-images.ubuntu.com/locator/ec2/
+This is using Ubuntu 18.04 LTS; same as the blog. https://cloud-images.ubuntu.com/locator/ec2/

 ## Running